-- Gradually improve its NOPAT margin to 28% over the next five years - 28% NOPAT margin is equal to Booking Holdings' average NOPAT margin over the past 10 0 years - Grow revenue by 20% compounded annually for the next five years, which equals Booking Holdings' revenue CAGR over the past decade.
+- Gradually improve its NOPAT margin to 28% over the next five years - 28% NOPAT margin is equal to Booking Holdings' average NOPAT margin over the past 10 years - Grow revenue by 20% compounded annually for the next five years, which equals Booking Holdings' revenue CAGR over the past decade.

-In this scenario, ABNB is worth \$56 billion today - an 87% upside to the expected IPO valuation.
+In this scenario, ABNB is worth \$58.7 billion today - a 110% upside to the midpoint of the IPO price range.
 See the math behind this reverse DCF scenario.
 In scenario 2, Airbnb's revenue grows to \$12 billion in 2024, which means its implied GBV is still just 3% of its TAM.

-While such a scenario may prove too optimistic, it illustrates that ABNB is not significantly overpriced at its expected IPO valuation.
+While such a scenario may prove too optimistic, it illustrates that ABNB is not significantly overpriced at its the midpoint of its IPO price range.
 The valuation does assume growth in travel spending returns to some level of normalcy and Airbnb's management can execute, which is not a slam dunk.

 Each of the above scenarios also assumes Airbnb's working capital and fixed assets increase YoY at a rate equal to 6% of revenue.
-This growth in invested capital equals the YoY change in invested capital as a percent New Constructs® of revenue in 2019.
+This growth in invested capital equals the YoY change in invested capital as a percent of revenue in 2019.
 If the firm is able to grow revenue, NOPAT, and free cash flow (FCF) more efficiently, shares could have even greater upside.